Country of origin: eritrea

 [i] Why did you choose to study law?

-[i] Did your mother come here a long time ago?
+[i] Did your mum arrive here a long time ago?

-[i] Did he tell you how he was in the early days of his arrival here in Italy?
+[i] Did she tell you what it was like in the early days of her arrival here in Italy?

-[r] Yes, he always tells me about it to make me understand how lucky I am.
-Make the most of what I have.
-They told me that she knew the language, because she knew it down there but relatively as I know the tigrinio, let’s talk about it for a moment like that.
-But he really did a lot of work, then that’s fine, he was also very attached to his brother who was already here for some time, so he also had this hook in quotes.
-However, she felt much more than I can feel the discrimination especially that in those days, however, the Italians could not stand between them figured they endured the “niggers” in quotes, so it was hard, it was heavy, but gradually with time … but my mom is a tough in short, even in general Africans especially the Eritreans are very proud not if my mom can say anything when I fight or say something to her then for 2 months does not speak to me because it is so.
-However, it is to make people understand how orgolous she is
+[r] Yes, she always tells me so I can understand how lucky I am.
+Making the most of what I have.
+Yes, she told me that she knew the language, because she knew it well down there, but relatively speaking, like I know Tigrinya, let’s talk about it for a moment.
+But she really struggled, then okay, she was also very attached to her brother who had been here for some time, so she also had this hook, so to speak.
+But she felt it much more than I feel discrimination, especially in those days when Italians couldn’t stand each other, let alone ‘negroes’ (in inverted commas), so it was tough, it was hard, but gradually, over time… … well, my mum is a tough cookie, I mean, in general Africans, especially Eritreans, are very proud.
+You can’t say anything to them.
+In fact, when my mum and I argue or I say something to her, she doesn’t talk to me for 2 months because that’s how she is.
+But, you know, just to make you understand how proud she is.

-[r] But yes, he told me anyway at the beginning he was working as a maid, for the houses because once it was much more usual.
-However, even there through acquaintances, it was 7 days out of 7, let’s say …, But in all this she found families who helped her have helped her a lot.
-So I dissociate myself from those who say that Italians are racist, it is not true that Italians are racist.
-Let’s say that a percentage of people who are not that they are so very nice in short.
-But there are others who make us drag so let’s say that we put them together do not come up with a good number now especially in this historical period.
+[r] Yes, she told me that she started out working as a domestic, for families, because it was much more common back then.
+However, even there, through acquaintances, she worked 7 days a week, let’s say … But in all of this she found families who helped her, they helped her a lot.
+So I dissociate myself from those who say that Italians are racist, it’s not true that Italians are racist.
+Let’s say that a percentage of people who are not that way are actually very nice.
+But there are others who drag us down, so let’s say we put them together and you get a good number, especially in this historical period.
 But we will survive this too.

-[i] And instead, going back to your mother, you told me that she arrived here in Italy very young and everything told you about her childhood?
+[i] But going back to your mum, you told me that she arrived here in Italy when she was very young and she told you everything about her childhood?

 [r] In Eritrea?